jnozzi/cocoadev.com/SiteContent/General/EventsOnNSMenuDropdown.markdown

 Anybody ever tried this before?

 ----
-Open [[NSMenu]].h, search for the word "delegate", and you'll be on your way.
+Open General/NSMenu.h, search for the word "delegate", and you'll be on your way.